franksh/d3-mapboxgl-examples/README.md

 Download the repo and open the files in your favorite browser.

-Note that you need a valid mapbox access token at the beginning of each script.
+Note that you need to insert a valid mapbox access token at the beginning of each script.